Spherical Earth: Formation

 The Solar System formed from a dust cloud that was at least partially the remnant of one or more supernovas that produced heavy elements by nucleosynthesis.
 Grains of matter accreted through electrostatic interaction.
 As they grew in mass, gravity took over in gathering yet more mass, releasing the potential energy of their collisions and in-falling as heat.
 The protoplanetary disk also had a greater proportion of radioactive elements than Earth today because, over time, those elements decayed.
-Their decay heated the early Earth even further, and continue to contribute to Earth's internal heat budget.
+Their decay heated the early Earth even further, and continues to contribute to Earth's internal heat budget.
 The early Earth was thus mostly liquid.

 A sphere is the only stable shape for a non-rotating, gravitationally self-attracting liquid.
 The outward acceleration caused by Earth's rotation is greater at the equator than at the poles (where is it zero), so the sphere gets deformed into an ellipsoid, which represents the shape having the lowest potential energy for a rotating, fluid body.
 This ellipsoid is slightly fatter around the equator than a perfect sphere would be.
 Earth's shape is also slightly lumpy because it is composed of different materials of different densities that exert slightly different amounts of gravitational force per volume.

-The liquidity of a hot, newly formed planet allows heavier elements to sink down to the middle and forces lighter elements closer to the surface, a process known as planetary differentiation.
-This event is known as the iron catastrophe; the most abundant heavier elements were iron and nickel, which now form the Earth's core.